gokulnair2001/KeychainManager/README.md

 Make sure you know these keynotes before using Keychain Manager
 * GET Bool will return false even after deleting the Keychain item.
 * To delete a custom object make sure you explicitly tell Keychain Manager that its a custom object in the delete method.
-* By enabling iCloud sync you also enable Keychain Access Group, thus adding Keychain Sharing capability is important ([How to do it?]()).
+* By enabling iCloud sync you also enable Keychain Access Group, thus adding Keychain Sharing capability is important ([How to do it?](https://github.com/gokulnair2001/KeychainManager#-keychain-sharing)).
+* Every Keychain item stored through MacOS is also saved in form of iOS, making it easy for developers to share same keychain data among all platforms.
+Thus keychain manager will give access to your MacOS based keychain items on other platforms too ([Read this](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain)).

 ## 📦 SPM
 Keychain Manger is available through [Swift Package Manager](https://github.com/apple/swift-package-manager/).
 To add Keychain Manager through SPM